younata/coz-e/src/shop_setup/printouts/layups.md

 <!-- This is an updated copy of the Basic Layup Procedure page, from Chapter 3, page 19 of the Cozy Mark IV plans -->

 1. Preparation: Ply \#9 or Gloves (Nitrile preferred) on hands, shop temperature 75° F ± 10 °.
+Don't do the layup unless you know the shop will stay within this range during the entire curing time.
 2. Cloth Cutting: Use the electric scissors.
   - Unless otherwise specified, cut at 45° to the fibers.
 3. Surface preparation: